zhanghongce/starter-hugo-academic/content/post/vvp-debug/index.md

 **An Alternative Approach**

 If you can get the Verilog into Yosys, you may use the `scc` command in Yosys to find combinational logic loops.
-However, Yosys reports loops based on the component after initial synthesis rather than the line numbers.